Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 And why is it usually dogs?
 When working with other species, I have noticed that they have a tendency to look anywhere but our eyes.
 Even the few of the species that do look directly at you—usually the carnivores—they'll look at your face, not directly into your eyes.
 (I know I am going to anger a lot of cat owners with that comment, but I am basing this on my own experience.
 Personal experience is only anecdotal, so you can choose not to believe it and no one can tell you that you're wrong.)

-Dogs will sometimes avoid eye contact too if they are very submissive, not used to being around someone, if they are nervous, or if they are afraid.
+Dogs will sometimes avoid eye contact, too, if they are submissive, not used to being around someone, nervous, or afraid.
 After a while, though, most dogs make and hold eye contact more than any other species.

-Animal behaviorist Alexandra Horowitz pointed out the difference between the gaze of dogs and that of other species in her book Inside of a Dog.
+Animal behaviorist Alexandra Horowitz pointed out the difference between the gazes of dogs and those of other species in her book Inside of a Dog.
 She believes that dogs look at us for:

 - our ability to give food

 - information about what is happening in their world